This page explains what happens after you complain to us about the conduct or behaviour of members and co-opted members of

-It also explains the different approaches the Ombudsman and his staff can take when dealing with complaints of this nature.
-It does not cover every detail of our procedures, which are available here.
-This page should be read in conjunction with the Code of Conduct factsheets, which can be found on our website here.
+It also explains the different approaches we can take when dealing with complaints like this.
+This page does not cover every detail of our procedures.
+You can find these details here.
+This page should be read together with the Code of Conduct factsheets, which you can find on our website here.

-Each complaint, and any supporting information, will then be examined against a two stage test.
-In the first instance, we will consider whether the evidence is suggestive that a breach of the code of conduct actually took place.
-The second stage is whether, if proven, the alleged breach would be likely to lead to a sanction being imposed on the member by a standards committee or by the Adjudication Panel for Wales.
-We will aim to tell you within four weeks whether or not the Ombudsman intends to investigate your complaint.
+We then examine the complaint and any supporting information against a two-stage test.
+At the first stage, we consider whether the evidence suggests that a breach of the code of conduct actually happened.
+At the second stage, we think whether, if proven, the alleged breach of the code is serious enough and in the public interest for us to investigate it.
+We aim to tell you within six weeks whether or not we intend to investigate your complaint.

 If we decide not to investigate your complaint we will write to you to explain why.
 We will send a copy of our decision to the member complained about, the Monitoring Officer (who may share it with their Standards Committee) and the Clerk (if the member belongs to a Town or Community Council).

 If we decide to investigate your complaint, it will be considered by one of our investigators.
 He or she may contact you to discuss your concerns and explain what will happen next.

 We will send a copy of the complaint to the member complained about, the Monitoring Officer of the relevant authority and the Clerk.
 We will write to you and the parties involved confirming our decision to investigate.

 At this stage, the investigator will usually get further evidence, such as documents, any witness statements, evidence which may be needed from third parties, and information from the accused member.